-Abstract-Modern cryptography requires the ability 10 50. despite curst) Braerate pseudorgadum numbers.
-However, decente decisites of work on addectanand attacks, there is little discussion Pplication to pseudorandom number accerators (PELIS) of we set out to address this gap, empirically evaluation set out to address this gap, empirically evaluation resistance of common PRG implementations. te side enamel restance of common PKG i unitementationer.
-We find that bard-feared lesions about side channel teshape We find that hard-learned tening along allocate the function of the form of the second s orrynnen prennres have not been applied to PRiss et all Calibracian At the deden level, the NIST recommended levels of abstraction.
-At the design level, the First-recommended CTR\DRMG design does not have forward security if an attacker CR.
+Abstract-Modern cryptography requires the ability despite curst) Braerate pseudorgadum numbers.
+However, decente decisies of work on addectanand attacks, there is little discussion Pplication to pseudorandom number accerators (PELIS) of we set out to address this gap, empirically evaluation set out to address this gap, empirically evaluation resistance of common PRG implementations. te side enamel restance of common PKG i unitementationer.
+We find that bard-feared lesions about side channel teshape We find that hard-learned tening along along along technique and free on experiment to the experiment of the experiment orrynnen prennres hare not been applied to PRiss et all Californetian At the deden level, the NIST recommended levels of abstraction.
+N the design level, the full-precommended CTR_DRMG design does not have forward security if an attacker of their al CR.
 2006 design does not have forward security if an attacked is able to compromise the state via a tide-channel attack.
-At the Vie to compromise the state via a side-channel attack.
-At the tree level, nonstar implementations of CTR DRBG such ver, popular implementations of CTR\DRBG such rest prove module and NetBSD's kernel use leaky T.
+At the In this we Vie to compromise the state via a side-channel attack.
+At the tree level, nonstar implementations of CTR.DRBG such ver, popular implementations of CTR_DRBG such response and the the such and the the such as a section of the such as the such

 The simplest theoretical PRG construction is an algorithm The supplex theoretical rNs consistence is an argumani that oppose a smaller seed into a longer output sequence that expands a smaller used into a longer output sequence that is companionally indivineguidable from a rue sequence une to companyonanty transmigutation from a true requeree of random bits.
-However, the practical security demands for or tanana tan, nuwerer, un preusa secury acaunas ur radiom number generalion are somewhat more complex, in namon munor generation are someria more comprete in real systems, these presidentification number generated commen-tions are also work interaction to a system to a system to a system of the multi-interaction of the system to a system to a system of the real systems, these personanamin turner's generator construc-tions are often multi-stage algorithms that collect input from uses are onen mun-sange angenami ma cuerer inper trom environmental entropy sources er bardware into an "entropy of the second second second second second second second environmental entropy sources or hardware into an "entropy pol".
+However, the practical security demands for or tanana tan, nuwerer, un preusa secury acaunas ur radiom number generalion are somewhat more complex, in namon munor generation are someria more comprete in real systems, these presidentification number generated commen-tions are also work interest description in a contrast term real systems, these personanamin turner's generator construc-tions are often multi-stage algorithms that collect input from uses are onen mun-sange angenami ma cuerer inper trom environmental entropy sources er bardware into an "entropy of the second second second second second second second environmental entropy sources or hardware into an "entropy pol".
 The pool is then used to send a PRG that generates pool".
 The pool is then used to seed a PGG that generates cryptographically secure unput.
-Real world PRGs must data eryporganganany secure output, new word rivers man and meet additional security guarantees, including recovery from why anaces annung signals solution (EM) emanations, to granular state compromise.
+Real world PRGs must data eryprogrammenty secure output, new worst receivery from meet additional security guarantees, including recorrery from why anaces annung signals solution (EM) emanations, to granular state compromise.
 Billy Bob Brumley de la Habana (CUIAE), Habana, Cuba rerr, taroslay; gridin, billy; brumley [@ tuni, fi ormat in which private keys are per-Analysis (SCA) security.
 Survey.